 Somehow, this is the thought to consider for the sphere of web and app design as well as for advertising.
-Sure, we all occasionally have had the assignments that are not from the sphere of our interests.
+Sure, we all occasionally have had assignments that are not from the sphere of our interests.
 However, it would be better if those projects remained occasional accidents rather than your designing routine.
-No doubt, designers can be and should be versatile, responsive and there is nothing impossible for talented people, and so on, and so forth.
+No doubt, designers can be and should be versatile, and responsive and there is nothing impossible for talented people, and so on, and so forth.
 But it is vital to remember that creating a good design (as well as a good advertisement or commercial) in its best expression means putting a part of your soul and passion into work.
 It is very hard for the vegetarian to put his soul and passion into the application about cooking different kinds of meat as well as it is not easy to make an efficient library application for a person who hates reading.
-Sure, it is not so simple like that and even, in this case, a designer will be able to adapt and give the result.
-Nevertheless, it is under question if it is going to reveal all the depth of their talent.
+Sure, it is not so simple as that, and even, in this case, a designer will be able to adapt and give the result.
+Nevertheless, it is under question if it will reveal all the depth of their talent.
 So, in this case, designing teams have a kind of benefit, as more designers in a team mean more interests, more outlooks, more ideas, and thus more efficient design.

 The bottom line: Be confident that you are talented enough to do anything you are assigned to.
 However, if you are interested in the topic, you are going to be much more productive.
-And for the heads of design agencies, delegating work on the basis not only technical skills but also interests and passions can make wonders out of creative work.
+And for the heads of design agencies, delegating work on the basis of not only technical skills but also interests and passions can make wonders out of creative work.

 Art Gallery app